quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 }
 ~~~

-### loss_timer_set
+### loss_timer_updated
 Importance: Extra

-This event is emitted when the single recovery loss timer is set.
+This event is emitted when a recovery loss timer changes state.
+The three main
+event types are:

+* set: the timer is set with a delta timeout for when it will trigger next
+* expired: when the timer effectively expires after the delta timeout
+* cancelled: when a timer is cancelled (e.g., all outstanding packets are
+  acknowledged, start idle period)

+Note: to indicate an active timer's timeout update, a new "set" event is used.

 Data: